Software Development Outsourcing: A 5-Step Successful Strategy

 There are many types of software development outsourcing models.
 You can choose an outsourcing model to delegate projects based on the scope, size, location, complexity, and project budget.

-In the nearshore outsourcing model, you outsource software development to a company in a nearby country or the same country.
+In the nearshore software outsourcing model, you outsource software development efforts to a company in a nearby country or the same country.
 For example, a company in the US outsources software development to another business in Canada or Mexico.

 Offshore outsourcing to a service provider from other countries offers cost benefits as you can have skilled professionals at a lower price than domestic talent.
 For example, the salary of a software developer in the US is $93,858 per year, while it is $63,832 in Germany.